lyft/goruntime/README.md

 //Supposed file3 contains an integer, or you want to use a default integer if file3 does not contain one s.GetInteger("more_files.file3", 8)
 ```

-### Example of Usage

-Lyft's [ratelimit] service uses goruntime to load its configuration files.